 - (1) A PUD shall be required to have a minimum of five different floor plans, with no identical floor plan located next to, nor directly across the street from each other. - (2) Streets, other than collector and arterial streets, may use a modified rolled back curb. - (3) Streets, other than collector and arterial streets, may have a sixty-six (66) foot right-of-way, with thirty-six (36) feet of asphalt, two and one-half foot curbs on each side, seven foot planters on each side, five foot sidewalks on each side, and six inches back of curb on each side. - (4) All dwelling units shall have a minimum roof pitch of 6/12. - (5) All dwelling units shall have a minimum of a two car garage for each unit. - (6) A minimum of ten percent (10%) of the overall project gross acreage shall be planned and dedicated to usable open space, not including sensitive lands.
-Usable open space means fully developed, landscaped (consistent with the needs of the City), approved by the city, which includes a commercially rated automatic sprinkler system and commercially rated playground equipment, pavilion or equivalent.
-In order to consolidate open space into larger regional parks and open space areas, the city has the discretion to accept cash in lieu of the usable open space, if offered by the developer.
-Cash in lieu amounts should be at the current market value of land to obtain other property, plus the cost of the required improvements.
-(Ordinance 4-18-07)

 An application for a Planned Unit Development may include one or more of the following amenities in the design of the subdivision, which will be considered for density bonuses in accordance with this section.
-The developer may choose which amenities to provide in order to increase the project density in accordance with the bonus densities allowed in the section.
+The developer may choose which amenities to provide in order to increase the project density in accordance with the bonus densities allowed in this section.
 Each amenity is followed by a total allowable percentage increase in total project density for providing the amenity(s).
 The density increases for the amenities outlined herein shall be cumulative with a maximum density bonus equal to the percentages listed for the applicable Planned Unit Development designation.
-If an applicant were to provide all of the density bonus amenities in a single project, the total density increase would still be limited to the maximum density listed in sections 13-05-040.
+If an applicant were to provide all of the density bonus amenities in a single project, the total density increase would still be limited to the maximum density listed in section 13-05-040.